 He also speaks from personal experience about the cognitive cost of alcohol.
 Peterson has shared that he couldn't think or write at the level required for his work when he was hungover.
 This is a powerful point for anyone whose career or creative pursuits depend on mental sharpness.
 It highlights a hidden cost of drinking: the dulling of your intellectual and creative edge.
 Ultimately, Peterson’s message is a call to action—to honestly assess what alcohol takes from your life and to find something better to put in its place.

-How Alcohol Affects Your Body and Mind
+What Alcohol Is Actually Doing to Your Body and Mind

 Before you can change a habit, it helps to understand exactly what you’re up against.
 Alcohol has a powerful effect on us, and getting clear on the physical and mental changes it causes is a huge step in taking back control.
 It’s not just about willpower; it’s about knowing how alcohol works so you can make informed decisions for yourself.
 When you see the full picture—from the immediate buzz to the lasting impact—you can start to connect your own experiences to the science.
 This knowledge is the foundation for building a life that isn't directed by alcohol, but by you.
 Many of us only think about the immediate effects—the warmth, the relaxation, the social ease.
 But to truly make a change, we need to look beyond that first hour and understand the full cycle.
 This section breaks down exactly what happens in your body and mind when you drink, both in the moment and over the long haul.
 Think of it as your personal guide to the science of alcohol, so you can see past the myths and focus on what's really happening.
 Understanding this is the first, most crucial step in reframing your relationship with alcohol and reclaiming your well-being.